 This is formulated to be gentle for any baby, so don’t worry about it causing any problems!

 These drops for babies are also free of gluten, dairy, egg, and peanut.
 It’s also free of harmful chemicals like alcohol, artificial sweeteners, and dyes.

-What we love the most about these vitamin D drops is the unique and easy-to-use syringe.
-You can easily give these drops to your baby, and you can directly administer it to their mouths or mix it with any food or formula!
+The unique and easy-to-use syringe is what we love the most about these vitamin D drops.
+You can easily give these drops to your baby, and you can directly administer them to their mouths or mix it with any food or formula!